The best vegan cafes near Roman Road

 BEST FOR: VEGAN LIFERS

-Not strictly a cafe but SimplyFresh is much more than a convenience store.
-A long-standing supplier of organic and health foods in the area, they stock fresh fruit and vegetables daily from the New Spitalfields Market.
-Keeping up with the newest health food trends, SimplyFresh has expanded their fresh and frozen vegan range to help you stick to those resolutions this January.
+SimplyFresh may not be a cafe, but Mehmet Guzel’s haven of health foods and local products is more than a regular convenience store.
+The foodie oasis on the Roman Road is a long-standing supplier of fresh fruit and vegetables sourced daily from the New Spitalfields Market.
+Keeping up with the newest health food trends, SimplyFresh has expanded its fresh and frozen vegan range to help you stick to those resolutions this January.

 Find SimplyFresh at 201-203 Roman Road, E2 0QY